gitcoinco/allo-starter-kit/tutorial.md

 import Link from "next/link";
 import { DiscoverRounds } from "@allo/kit";

-export default function DiscoverRoundsPage() {
+export default function DiscoverRoundsPage({ params: { chainId = 1 } }) {
   return (
     <DiscoverRounds
       query={{
         where: {
-          // Only show rounds on Optimism
+          // Show rounds matching the chainId in the route
-          chainId: { in: [10] },
+          chainId: { in: [Number(chainId)] },
           // With the DirectGrantsLite strategy (we can add more to this array or leave empty for all)
           strategyName: { in: ["allov2.DirectGrantsLiteStrategy"] },
+          // In the RoundCard component we show how many applications in the Round
+          // With this query we choose to count only the approved ones
+          applications: { where: { status: { in: ["APPROVED"] } } },
         },
         // Sort by top donated rounds
         orderBy: { total_amount_donated_in_usd: "desc" },
-        // We can implement pagination here later
+        // We can implement pagination here later by storing these in a state or url with nuqs
+        // Changing these will automatically fetch (and cached when navigating back and forth thanks to ReactQuery)
         offset: 0,
         first: 12,
       }}